-In this article, we would like to introduce you to our 2D art development creative process.
+In this article, we would like to introduce you to our art direction creative process.
 For this cause, we decided to pick our very special internal art project that features Cossacks, Molfars, Ukraine during the times of Bohdan Khmelnytsky, and the diversity of Slavic mythology.

 The Last Molfar is a concept of a story-driven game based on Ukrainian folklore and mythology.
 The protagonist, Askold, is the last Molfar who must rebuild the Order of Molfars and take revenge on those who destroyed it.
 Together with his companion-spirit the Guide, Askold travels around Ukraine to find gifted children, helping locals along the way, removing curses, making (his) justice, and unraveling a mysterious tangle that should lead him to his archenemy.